ZmnSCPxj-jr/sidepool/doc/06-htlcs.md

 > A simple XOR reduces the code that is directly exposed to
 > the private key being handed over to only a very simple
 > loop that does XOR between two fixed-length byte arrays.

+> **Non-normative** A participant handing over its ephemeral
+> private key to the other participant implies that the sending
+> participant intends to release full control of the fund to the
+> other participant, meaning that the sending participant no
+> longer has any interest in retaining any kind of even partial
+> control of the fund.
+>
+> As it is no longer interested in control of the fund, the
+> sending participant can, and should, securely erase its copy
+> of its ephemeral private key as soon as it is encrypted and
+> sendable to the counterparty.
+>
+> Thus, it is recommended that the XOR operation be done "in
+> place", i.e. overwriting the buffer that contains the ephemeral
+> private key being handed over.
+> This simultaneously destroys the local copy of the private key
+> being handed over, which is fine since the sender no longer
+> intends to make use of it, which reduces the scope in which the
+> ephemeral private key is available locally in cleartext.
+> This is also unlikely to be optimized away by compilers or
+> language interpreters, as the buffer would then be used to send
+> data to external I/O.

 Sequence Diagrams
 =================